thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/jwt.md

 To better understand how dynamic client type classification works, consider the following example.

 Client type is set to `DEVICE` by default.
-Also in the configuration defined a custom claim `role` with expected value `app` to compare against:
+Also in the configuration defined a custom claim `role` with expected value `app` to compare against.

 {% include images-gallery.html imageCollection="configure-client-type" %}